 Source: Authors' calculations based on UNESCO-WIDE (2017).
 Accessed November 2017.

 Notes: [1] "Most disadvantaged" refers to poor, rural girls and "most advantaged" refers to rich, urban boys; [2] Based on household data collected by Multiple Indicator Cluster Surveys (MICS) and Demographic Household Surveys (DHS); [3] Data on primary completion, transition to lower secondary, lower secondary completion, transition to upper secondary and upper secondary completion are all taken from household surveys in a particular given year.
 They therefore do not correspond to the same cohort.
-Given the absence of this data by different groups, they have been taken as proxies to follow children who have enrolled in primary school throughout the system, based on the current rates of transition and completion.
-It is further important to highlight that disadvantaged adolescents are still be in primary school.
-Of the poorest10-19 year olds, around one-third are still in primary school.
-Notably also, by this age a sizeable proportion have never attended school, with a slightly higher proportion for girls than boys (16.4% and 12.5% respectively) (Figure 6).
-This again highlights the need to address progress through the earliest years of the system if universal secondary education for all is to be achieved
+They have been taken as proxies to following children who have enrolled in primary school throughout the system, based on the current rates of transition and completion.